 - Then fold the dough in half and run it through the machine once again feeding it into the machine at its folded edge.
 Repeat this process 3 to 4 more times.
 This process helps develop a smooth, supple texture.

 - After the initial folding and rolling process, decrease the pasta roller width to the next setting and roll the dough through twice.

 - Repeat this process, progressively reducing the thickness each time until the dough is very thin and translucent.
 While rolling, try to use as little flour for dusting as possible, as this will dry the surface of the pasta and prevent the pasta from adhering.

-- Lightly dust the pasta board with flour.
+- Lightly dust your work surface (a pasta board or large cutting board) with flour.
 Lay the sheet of dough down on dusted board.